Skip to content

 Search Categories

-• Identities - Search on the identities you have in IdentityNow.
-This includes all correlated identities in your system.
+• Identities - Search the correlated and uncorrelated identities you have in Identity Security Cloud.

-• Roles - Search the roles you've configured.
+• Roles - Search roles.

-• Access Profiles - Search all of the access profiles you've created.
+• Access Profiles - Search access profiles.

-• Entitlements - Search all of the entitlements you've loaded into IdentityNow.
+• Entitlements - Search the entitlements you've loaded into Identity Security Cloud.

 • Events - Search for certain audit events in your system.
 These audit events use a normalized name and include additional information about each event.

-• Account Activity - Account activity covers most activity that IdentityNow completes on source accounts.
-Attribute sync events are treated as Events in search because of their lower impact and higher frequency.
+• Account Activity - Account activity covers most activity that Identity Security Cloud completes on source accounts.
 You'll see the following types of actions when you search for account activity:

 • Access Request - Search on access requests.